digital-ai/release-integration-sdk-workshop/part-1/lab-4-define-a-new-task-and-test.md

 ```

 ✍️ **Assignment**
 * Fix the code so the test runs without failure.
-Then build and retest in the Release server.

 ## Do some coding!